Skip below to CPAC Agendas and Minutes Links.

 Make a Difference - Become a CPAC Member

-To apply for a seat on your CPAC go to the Boards and Commissions page on the Clerk of the Board's website and click on the "*APPLICATION" link.
+To apply for a seat on your CPAC go to the Boards and Commissions page on the Clerk of the Board's website and click on the "Application and Instructions" link.

 Information for CPAC Members